Welcome to DSR!

 To start instruction / rowing outdoor you must be able to swim 400 meters without a life jacket, which you have to confirm with your signature.
 To start rowing there is no other specific requirements as such as long as you are in reasonable shape and are able to get in and out of a boat yourself.

-Furthermore, you will be required to do a “beginner’s chore” for the club (in Danish called “kanintjans”); for instance, helping out in the kitchen or at a party in the club.
+Furthermore, you will be required to do a “beginner’s chore” for the club (in Danish called kanintjans); for instance, helping out in the kitchen or at a party at the club.

 Is it possible to see the club, before I sign up?

 Yes – you are very welcome to drop by our club house (address at the bottom of this page).
-If you drop by Mondays to Thursdays between 7:00 PM and 8:00 PM you are very likely to meet rowers, who you can talk to and who may have spare time to show you around and tell you about the club.
+If you drop by Mondays to Thursdays between 7:00 PM and 8:00 PM you are very likely to meet members who can show you around and tell you about the club.

 Do you have to be a student to become a member?